sheyll/b9-vm-image-builder/BACKLOG.md

 ### Increase User Experience

-* Switch to yaml configuration; get rid of the ArtifactGenerator
+* Switch to HOCON(initially thought of yaml, so examples below need rewriting) configuration; get rid of the ArtifactGenerator

 * Add dummy modes where possible, dummy mode should go down into every module and component